shantanoo-desai/blog/content/posts/technology/containers-to-os.md

 Once the tarball is created, we extract it on the host for the simple reason that extracting the tarball within a docker container generally leads to a lot of Failures when done through via Packer.

-We then spin up a container of the same base image copy the necessary files and folders into it.
+We then spin up a container of the same base image, and copy the necessary files and folders into it.
 The main thing to note here is this container is brought up with `privileged` mode.
 Remember we will still need the host device to use Operating System Loop devices, to mount filesystems and create the final base image.